 - Recognition from the City of Chicago for 15 years of ADA leadership

-- Honorary Doctorate of Humane Letters to Marca Bristo, president of Access Living and past chair of the National Council on Disability
+- Honorary Doctorate of Humane Letters to the late Marca Bristo, president of Access Living and past chair of the National Council on Disability

 - Promotion across the Medical Center of Disability Awareness Month and Rush Rehabilitation Week

-- Nomination of qualified candidates for external awards, such as the city of Chicago's August W. Christmann Awards
+- The nomination of qualified candidates for external awards, such as the city of Chicago's August W. Christmann Awards

 - ADA information and services in Rush publications and on the website

-- Patient services representative to assist with implementation of programs
+- Patient services representative to assist with the implementation of programs

-- Consultation to Metro Chicago Health Care Services TTY Directory
+- Consultation on Metro Chicago Health Care Services TTY Directory

 - Director for Specialized Student Services in Rush Medical College